Kenneling/Crate Training Your Puppy

 Another great reason to crate train your puppy is that dogs are naturally den animals.
 In their den they feel safe and secure, so it is easy for them to relax and sleep.
 This is why many dogs sleep in the corner of the room, under a table or behind a chair.
 It's called Denning Up and it's natural for them!
 Crating your puppy can serve as their den and help them to relax and sleep.
 Remember that dogs are not humans and very well might enjoy different things!

 The last important reason to consider crating your dog is potty training.
 The crate is a great tool to help your dog get headed in the right direction in potty training.
 If your pup has free rein of the entire house when you aren't watching them, it makes potty training extra difficult.
-If you want help with how a crate can help with potty training, check out How to Potty Train Your Puppy.
+If you want help with how a crate can help with potty training, check out our Potty Training Academy.

 Sizing your Dog's Crate